DevJoseEstrada/q4-estrada/README.md

 In the front-end project, modify the environment configuration to point to your local API:
 1. Open `FrontEnd/src/environments/environment.ts`.
 2. Set the `apiUrl` property to the URL of your local API.

+## Additional Notes
+- The Angular application's UI is implemented using pure HTML, without utilizing frameworks such as Angular Material, PrimeNG, Tailwind CSS, or Bootstrap.
+- Given more time and resources, improvements would include a polished and responsive user interface, enhanced error handling, and security implementations like JWT.

 ## Links